Endometriosis Ablation: What you should know?

 - Thermal balloon: In this type, a balloon device with heated saline fluid is inserted through the cervix.

 - Microwave: A wand emitting microwaves is inserted to heat up the tissues

-- Radiofrequency: This method uses radiofrequency energy to vaporise the endometrium.
+- Radiofrequency: This method uses radiofrequency energy to vaporize the endometrium.

 Even though it is not a complicated procedure, it can lead to the following risks rarely: